andrew/ultimate-awesome/README.md

 - [awesome-graph-data-augmentaion](https://github.com/kaize0409/awesome-graph-data-augmentaion) - A curated list of publications and code about data augmentaion for graphs.
 - [awesome-rhasspy](https://github.com/koenvervloesem/awesome-rhasspy) - Carefully curated list of projects and resources for the voice assistant Rhasspy.
 - [awesome-var](https://github.com/kvasilopoulos/awesome-var) - A curated list of Vector Autoregression resources.
-- [awesome-offline-to-online-RL-papers](https://github.com/linhlpv/awesome-offline-to-online-RL-papers) -  A list of Offline to Online RL papers (continually updated).
 - [awesome-hyperspectral](https://github.com/Nrevyw/awesome-hyperspectral) - Awesome projects, papers, and tools for working with hyperspectral imagery.
 - [awesome-jamstack-resources](https://github.com/Olanetsoft/awesome-jamstack-resources) - This is a Curated list of resources using the JAMStack: A modern web development architecture for creating fast, secure and dynamic websites.
 - [awesome-web-visualization-frameworks](https://github.com/olavtenbosch/awesome-web-visualization-frameworks) - Web visualization frameworks.
+- [Awesome-Electricity-Demand](https://github.com/open-energy-transition/Awesome-Electricity-Demand) - A curated collection of resources on hourly and sub-hourly electricity demand.
 - [awesome-grid-model-data](https://github.com/open-energy-transition/awesome-grid-model-data) - Open catalogue of power grid datasets for testing tool interoperability and reproducibility.
 - [awesome-dsa](https://github.com/otabek-kholmirzaev/awesome-dsa) - A 𝗿𝗼𝗮𝗱𝗺𝗮𝗽 for data structures and algorithms with comprehensive tutorials & practice resources.
 - [awesome-osquery](https://github.com/sttor/awesome-osquery) - Osquery Resources.